IsNull/TCBrute/readme.txt

 #Build Requirments:

-Visual Studio 2010 Professional/ Mono Develop
-NASM Compiler (-> nasm.exe must be accessible -> put it in your Windows directory/ Sys32/SysWow32)
+Visual Studio 2010 Professional or above/  Mono Develop NASM Compiler (-> nasm.exe must be accessible in the CMD -> put it in your Windows directory/ System32/SysWow32)

 #How to build:

-First you have to build the TrueCrypt.dll

-1. Build the Crypto Project.
-2.1 Build the Mount Project (note that this has significantly changed from the original TrueCrypt Source) This will result into the Truecrypt.dll.

-2.2
-The _stdcall conv falg forces the compiler to add a @[param byte number] suffix to each exported function, and visual studio didn't like @ into the functuion name o.0
-For now, I decided to simply patch the builded dll.
-I changed the exported function name (remove the _ prefix and the _@[n] suffix).
+First you should build the TrueCrypt.dll, it is now configured as depency of TCBrute.
+Just Run in VS, it will build everything for you.

-truecryptbrute can build without the truecrypt.dll, but for running, this dll is needed into the same directory as the truecryptbrute Exe resides.
+TCBrute (the C# part) can build without the truecrypt.dll, but for running, this dll is needed into the same directory as the truecryptbrute Exe resides.